x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/single-item-recovery.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 2e7f1bcd-8395-45ad-86ce-22868bd46af0
-description: "Summary: Learn how to enable or disable single item recovery for user mailboxes in Exchange Server 2016 and 2019"
+description: "Summary: Learn how to enable or disable single item recovery for user mailboxes in Exchange Server 2016 and Exchange Server 2019"
 ---

 # Enable or disable single item recovery for a mailbox